-Table A.1 below presents the underwriting loss for CES for the period ended 31 December 2022, as well as the reconciliation of underwriting loss to profit before tax.
-Profit before tax is as shown in CES's financial statements.
+Table A.1 below presents the underwriting profit for CES for the period ended 31 December 2023 and 2022 as well as the reconciliation of underwriting loss to profit before tax.
+Profit/(loss) before tax is as shown in CES's financial statements.